joelvaneenwyk/homepage/source/joelvaneenwyk/views/public/blog/web_programming/_data.md

-# Introduction
+# Web Programming for Console Developers

 As a C++ programmer by profession, every few years I look into the web and scoff at it.
 The tools are usually nowhere near the robustness I'm used to and the level of control I have is just not the same.
 As a type-safe programmer, Javascript upsets me and the likes of jQuery scare me.

 But over time I've come to realize that this is in great part due to my fear of the unknown.
-Yes, there are parts of web programming that are truly terrible (TODO: insert reference about the npm incident), but it's really coming around at least from my perspective.
+Yes, there are parts of web programming that are truly terrible (See [NPM left-pad Chaos](http://www.theregister.co.uk/2016/03/23/npm_left_pad_chaos/)), but it's really coming around at least from my perspective.
 TypeScript and CoffeeScript exist for those of us that like some degree of type safety.
 NodeJS for Visual Studio is great and debugging works beautifully.
 And we have tools like Grunt which provide a 'compile' step for for code cleanup, validation, image optimization and much more.

-# Pillars
+## Pillars

 This is just a side project of mine and as with any side project you need to set some boundaries and goals or you'll never ship anything (something I have ample experience with).